fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 ```
 ### What’s Next

-You’ve run through a lot of the power of pytest in this chapter.
+You’ve run through a lot of the power of pytest in this lab.
 Even with just

 what’s covered here, you can start supercharging your test suites.
 In many